-Registrars on the PDP WG have stated that it is close to impossible to word registration agreements so that they will be very clear and understandable, and still have them be provide the legal safeguards that they and their lawyers feel is necessary.
+Registrars on the PDP WG have stated that it is close to impossible to word registration agreements so that they will be very clear and understandable, and still have them be provide the legal safeguards that they feel are necessary.
+Registrars further point out that legal standards vary (sometimes greatly) according to where a registrar's business is domiciled (USA/Europe/Asia).
+Settling on easy to understand language may: not meet legal requirements; be difficult to translate; and finally, may fall short of standards in some areas.

-Options (select one) Number of responses Percentage a) Recommend ICANN to put in place rules that mandate 6 35% some level of clarity and predictability in registration agreements and related materials.
+Options (select one) Number of responses Percentage a) Recommend ICANN to put in place rules that mandate 6 35% some level of clarity and predictability in registration 33% agreements and related materials.
 Specifically the use of plain language contracts (where possible); use of explanatory notes, plain language (and interpreted text where relevant) registrant explanatory materials and/or primers; Informational and educational (self help) information sharing for increasing the knowledge of Registrants b) Suggest that registrars develop a best practice related to 7 41% clarity and predictability of registration agreements and related materials.
 Specifically the use of plain language contracts (where possible); use of explanatory notes, plain language (and interpreted text where relevant) registrant explanatory materials and/or primers; Informational and educational (self help) information sharing for increasing the knowledge of Registrants c) Maintain status quo - leave it at the discretion of 4 24% registrars to ensure that such information is clear and conspicuous.

 Total 17 100%